trust-mfn-berlin/animals-as-objects/vault/story.Knut.md

 ## Discussions about Hand-Rearing

-**Another factor in “Knut’s” later fame were the discussions about zookeeping practices and the killing of young animals that were triggered by the euthanising of a sloth bear cub at Leipzig Zoo in late 2006.** Just a few weeks after “Knut’s” birth, a sloth bear in Leipzig gave birth to a cub that she then rejected.
+**Another factor in “Knut’s” later fame were the discussions about zookeeping practices and the killing of young animals that was triggered by the killing of a sloth bear cub at Leipzig Zoo in late 2006.** Just a few weeks after “Knut’s” birth, a sloth bear in Leipzig gave birth to a cub that she then rejected.
 The director of the zoo and his team decided to kill the young animal by ‘putting it to sleep’ after a number of attempts to motivate the mother to take care of her cub failed.
 According to the Leipzig Zoo management team, the cub would have died quickly and painfully in his natural habitat, and rearing the wild animal by hand was not species-appropriate.
-The German Animal Welfare Federation condemned the killing – by making reference to the Berlin case of “Knut” as well.[^6]
+The German Animal Welfare Federation condemned the killing – also by making reference to the Berlin case of “Knut”.[^6]

 Conversely, one individual animal rights activist argued in relation to the Leipzig decision that raising animals by hand was not just species-inappropriate, but a blatant breach of the German Animal Welfare Act as well.
 For in Leipzig, zoo management had argued that the sloth bear cub would have grown up in poor physical and mental health.
 Berlin Zoo, he said, was allowing the polar bear to spend the rest of its life with behavioural problems.
 In the headline of a newspaper article about these accusations, a scandalising and anthropomorphising tendency becomes evident: “Animal rights activist: Cuddly Knut should have died!”[^7] The media were turning the predator born in human captivity into a stuffed toy.
 The Zoos in Leipzig and Berlin pointed out the differences between the two cases, but in the press and in the eyes of many observers, these two events were part of the same ethical context.
 “Is Knut becoming a problem bear?” asked Berlin’s _Tagesspiegel_[^8] in relation to the issue of his inevitable separation from his keeper, which would be traumatic for an animal that would have been intensively accompanied by his mother for many years in the wild.